robertdebock/presentations/terraform-new-things.md

 # Limitations

-- The `condition` can only use the variable described.
+- The `condition` can only test the variable described.

 ---